History of nursing in the United Kingdom: 1980s

-In 1983, the UKCC was set up.
+In 1983, the United Kingdom Central Council for Nursing, Midwifery and Health Visiting (UKCC) was set up.
 Its core functions were to maintain a register of UK nurses, midwives and health visitors, provide guidance to registrants, and handle professional misconduct complaints.
 At the same time, National Boards were created for each of the UK countries.
 Their main functions were to monitor the quality of nursing and midwifery education courses, and to maintain the training records of students on these courses.

 This structure survived with minor modifications until April 2002, when the UKCC ceased to exist and its functions were taken over by a new Nursing and Midwifery Council (NMC).
 The English National Board was also abolished and its quality assurance function was taken on board by the NMC.
-The other National Boards were also abolished, but new bodies were created in each country to take over their functions, for example, NES in Scotland.
+The other national boards were also abolished, but new bodies were created in each country to take over their functions, for example, NES in Scotland.